Best October Prime Day soundbar deals: Bose, LG, Sony, Vizio

 Just when you thought Prime Day was over for 2022, Amazon is back with the Amazon Prime Early Access Sale, a.k.a.
 Prime Day 2 or October Prime Day.

-This second round of Prime Day will run from Oct.
-11-12, and just as with the first Prime Day of the year, we’ll see plenty of soundbar deals during this all-new, 48-hour shopping event.
+This second round of Prime Day runs through Oct.
+12, and just as with the first Prime Day of the year, we’ll see plenty of soundbar deals during this all-new, 48-hour shopping event.

-And will there be soundbar deals, you ask?
+And are there soundbar deals, you ask?
 Most definitely, including models from the likes of Bose, Denon, JBL, Polk Audio, Samsung, Sony, Vizio, Yamaha and more.

 Best Amazon Prime Early Access Sale Bose soundbar deals